hamzawaleed0102/Algorithms-in-Javascript/README.md

 ## Lack of motivation to get started with DSA? 🥱
 Make small goals, at least solve one problem every day.
-This way you'll be able to solve 360 problems a year, which is HUGE.
+Eventually you'll end up solving **365** problems a year, which is HUGE.

 If you're procrastinating and thinking that you'll start doing it after a year? then you MUST start it today, this way you'll be much better than the older version of yourself _(who use to think that I'll do it next year)_ 🔥